fwinkelbauer/Bumpy/README.md

 - Make sure that the `<version>` XML element exists in the `*.csproj` file (.NET Standard or .NET Core)
 - Type `bumpy new` in the Package Manager Console in Visual Studio

-Afterwards you will find a `bumpy.yaml` file in your solution.
+Afterwards you will find a `.bumpyconfig` file in your solution.
 Type `bumpy list` to see an output similar to this:

 ```
 [assembly]